How to Get an ED Prescription Online in Florida (Discreet & Fast)

 Sildenafil, tadalafil, or something else

 For most patients starting ED treatment, the choice is between sildenafil and tadalafil.
-The APRN's recommendation depends on:
+The clinician's recommendation depends on:

 How predictable you want the timing window